cogent3/cogent3/doc/cookbook/loading_sequences.rst

 Directly use the fasta format parser to load a sequence
 -------------------------------------------------------

 The ``cogent3`` parsers return standard Python data types.
-The ``iter_genbank_records()`` is a generator, so it yields one record at a time.
+The ``iter_fasta_records()`` is a generator, so it yields one record at a time.
 Because I know there's a single sequence in this file, I wrap the call with list and select the first record.

 .. jupyter-execute::